JulienBacquart/MTW-MeSH-wiki/Home.md

 ## Rationale behind MTW

 NLM has abandoned its *MeSH Translation Maintenance System* (MTMS) by the end of 2018 leaving the translating organizations around the globe virtually empty-handed.
 Fortunately NLM provides a [linked data](https://id.nlm.nih.gov/mesh/ ) representation of the MeSH.
-Thus I have decided to develop an open source system for handling the translation workflow on behalf of the *National Medical Library* ([NML](https://nlk.cz), Prague, Czech Republic).
+Thus I have decided to develop an open source system for handling the translation workflow on behalf of the ***National Medical Library*** (**[NML](https://nlk.cz)**, Prague, Czech Republic).
 The MTW system has been used in production at NML since January 2019.

 ## Main design goals